 “Buy my eBook on making money online”

-Of the three examples, Facebook will likely favor the third example.
+Of the three examples, Facebook will probably favor the third example.
 It will get people on their toes.
 Those making money online will defend online freelancing while those who don’t know what it is will ask questions.

-Therefore EdgeRank will keep your post above others and you’ll be able to pitch your sale to some of your commenters who are thirsty for information, products, training and services.
+Therefore, EdgeRank will keep your post above others and you’ll be able to pitch your sale to some of your commenters who are thirsty for information, products, training and services.

 Don’t be all business

-As you have seen on the info about my profile above, I post different things.
+As you have seen in the info about my profile above, I post different things.
 Facebook users prefer someone who is human.
 Someone who:

-Therefore, talk about all sorts of things then once in a few days, introduce a topic that will get you leads and sales.
+Therefore, talk about all sorts of things, then once in a few days, introduce a topic that will get you leads and sales.